hertie-data-science-lab/pragmata-workspace/docs/implementation-guide.md

 They read pinned inputs (the `make annotation-freeze` outputs), never the live export tree.
 The pin model and the refresh procedure are in [Eval pipeline](eval.md), and every column of every CSV is defined in the [data dictionary](eval-data-dictionary.md).

 **Evaluator training and prediction are implemented in `pragmata` and run on the GPU host.**
 `pragmata eval train-evaluator` fine-tunes a supervised evaluator through `tlmtc` and writes a run directory, a model directory and a run-metadata file; `pragmata eval predict-labels` applies a chosen training run to an unlabelled CSV and writes probabilities and predictions.
 Both live behind the `eval` extra (`pragmata[eval]` → `tlmtc[train]`), which is *not* in this workspace's lock.
 Instead the GPU box installs its own environment.
-They consume staged input by explicit path, e.g.:

-    pragmata eval train-evaluator \
-      --labeled-data-path data/transfer/exports/<domain>/<task>.csv \
-      --task <retrieval|grounding|generation> \
-      --config <evaluation-config>

-    pragmata eval predict-labels \
-      --unlabeled-data-path <unlabelled-csv> \
-      --evaluator-run-id <run-id-from-training> \
-      --task <retrieval|grounding|generation>

-**Training has a project-side procedure; prediction does not yet.**

-For training, use the workspace targets rather than the bare CLI above - they carry the recommended configuration per task, pool the frozen export into the staged input, and resolve the eval pragmata pin:
+For training, these workspace targets carry the recommended configuration per task, pool the frozen export into the staged input, and resolve the eval pragmata pin:

     make eval-train-inputs                  # frozen export -> data/eval-inputs/training/<task>.csv
     make eval-train-seqlen                  # diagnostic: sequence-length truncation per task